Taheva

 Taheva is a settlement in Valga Parish, Valga County in southeastern Estonia.

 Until the beginning of the 1970s, the Valga–Mõniste–Ape–Alūksne–Gulbene narrow-gauge railway going to Latvia passed through the village and there was a railway station in the village.

 The Taheva sanatorium is located on the territory of the neighboring Tsirgumäe village, and the building complex of the Taheva manor is also located in the neighborhood of the village.

-Forester's house of Taheva manor.